skills/write-javascript-actions/README.md

 </details>

 <details id=6>
-<summary><strong>:zap: Step 6: Trigger the joke action</strong></summary>
+<summary><strong>Step 6: Trigger the joke action</strong></summary>

 ### Great job!
-Everything is all set up and now we are ready to start laughing 🤣.
+Everything is all set up and now we are ready to start laughing.
 You will find you have some joke related labels available to you in this repository.
 You don't have to use them, any label will trigger our workflow, but the easiest way to follow along would be to use suggested labels.

 ### :keyboard: Trigger a joke